-(3) A temporary provision for the volume of water associated with the establishment of qualifying landscapes (Prland) as described in paragraph (3)(A), shall be calculated by multiplying the square footage of the qualifying landscapes (LAland) by 0.85, by net reference evapotranspiration (Net ETO), and by a unit conversion factor of 0.62.
+(2) A temporary provision for the volume of water associated with the establishment of qualifying landscapes (Prland) as described in paragraph (A), shall be calculated by multiplying the square footage of the qualifying landscapes (LAland) by 0.85, by net reference evapotranspiration (Net ET0), and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-Prland=LAland × 0.85 × Net ETO × 0.62
+Prland=LAland × 0.85 × Net ET0 × 0.62

-(A) Qualifying landscapes are those that require temporary irrigation and are associated with low-impact development, ecological restoration, and mined-land reclamation projects.
+(A) Qualifying landscapes are those that require temporary irrigation and are associated with at least one of the following: low-impact development, ecological restoration, and mined-land reclamation projects.

-(B) A temporary provision for water for the establishment of qualifying landscapes applies for three reporting periods, starting with the reporting period in which irrigation of the qualifying landscape begins.
+(B) A temporary provision for water for the establishment of qualifying landscapes applies for three reporting periods, starting with the fiscal year in which irrigation of the qualifying landscape begins.

-(i) In order to receive approval for either a variance, a temporary provision, or the inclusion of special landscape areas for a given reporting year, an urban retail water supplier must submit to the Board, by no later than October 1, for review and approval by the Executive Director, or the Executive Director’s designee, a request that includes the following:
+(j) In order to receive approval for either a variance or a temporary provision, an urban retail water supplier must submit to the Board in a machine-readable format for review and approval by the Executive Director, or the Executive Director’s designee, a request that includes information quantifying and substantiating each request; information demonstrating that the water applicable to the request is water delivered by the supplier; information verifying that the approval of the request would not jeopardize the ability of a permittee within the supplier’s service area to comply with existing permit requirements; information describing and supporting the methodology the supplier will use to estimate the parameters described in section 968(f) and (h); and a description of efforts to prioritize water for existing trees, including, but not limited to service-area wide rebate, direct install, and educational programs focused on transitioning to irrigation systems that promote deep and healthy root growth.
+Such irrigation systems include but are not limited to soaker hoses, deep drip watering stakes, drip tubing, and emitters.

-(1) Information quantifying and substantiating each request, including showing how it protects beneficial uses of water; demonstrating that the amount of water requested was delivered by the supplier for the requested use; and verifying that the approval of the request would not jeopardize the ability of a permittee within the supplier’s service area to comply with existing permit requirements; and
+(1) Approved variances or temporary provisions submitted between July 1 and October 1 may be included in the associated budget for the prior state fiscal year.

-(2) A description of efforts to prioritize water for existing trees, including, but not limited to rebate, direct install, and educational programs focused on transitioning from turf- to tree-centric irrigation systems that promote deep and healthy root growth.
-Tree-centric irrigation systems include but are not limited to soaker hoses, deep drip watering stakes, drip tubing, and emitters.
+(2) Approved variances or temporary provisions submitted between October 1 and June 30 may be included in the associated budget for the current state fiscal year.

-(3) If the request is denied, the volume of water associated with the variance, provision, or special landscape area shall not be included in the objective.
+(3) Approved variances and temporary provisions may be included in the associated budget for up to five years.
+Variance and temporary provision approval constitutes approval of both methodology and data.
+Unless otherwise specified in section 975, a supplier may use the same data for each year or update the data annually in accordance with the approved variance or temporary provision methodology.

 Authority: Sections 1058 and 10609.2, Water Code.